panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 Most of the HTML elements like headings `<h1>`, `<h2>`, paragraphs `<p>`, or simple textual output `<span>` are meant to display information.

 The forms `<form>` and form elements like `<input>`, `<select>`, `<textarea>` are additionally meant to input the data into the application.
-Thus, managing forms and inputs is requires more efforts: you have to fill the form with initial data, on submit access the data from inputs, validate the form.
+Thus, managing forms and input fields require more effort: you have to fill the form with initial data, access data from inputs, validate the form.

-In this tutorial, I'm going to start with a simple form "Register Your Cat", and gradually show you how to access the inputs values, how to submit and validate the form in React.
+In this tutorial, I'm going to start with a simple form "Register Your Cat", and gradually show you how to access the inputs values, how to submit, and validate the form in React.

 Let's get started!